 - Where: 3900 Bandini Ave., Riverside, CA 92506

 The patients of Reichland Asylum have rotted in these long abandoned halls.
-And in the doctors’ absence, a devious Reverend has enslaved his fellow madmen to serve in his Church of The Damned.
+The doctor has been conducting hideous experiments.
 Once a year the doors open for the brave to take their chances exploring the asylum.
 Who will survive the terrors, and who will be broken like so many others?

 Caitlyn Manor Haunted House